Rhizome-Conifer/Periphery/README.md

 ```
 and visit `localhost:8080`.
 If you visit a page for the collection you included the `metadata.yaml` in, you should see the boundary sidebar and the boundaries functioning correctly.

+## UI Controls

+By default, the sidebar UI can be toggled through different "views" using the keyboard shortcut (Ctrl-Shift-I): hidden, sidebar viewable, and sidebar "editable" (i.e. the properties of the boundary can be changed from the sidebar, see below in the `Attributes` section).

 ## Attributes

 **hidden:** hides the sidebar UI.
 Boundaries will still be applied and the DOM of the replayed
 resource will still be modified.
+Defaults to `false`.

+**editable:** Determines whether the boundary properties (overlay visibility, etc.) can be modified from the sidebar panel.
+Defaults to `false`.

+**toggle:** Enables toggling of editablility with keyboard shortcuts.
+Defaults to `true`.

 **post-message-origin:** Specifies the origin from which to accept postMessage messages (see the postMessage section below for more information).
 By default, the sidebar only accepts `postMessage`s from the same origin, so if the replayed page is contained in an `iframe` with a different origin,
 `post-message-origin` must be set in order for the component to accept messages.
+Defaults to `window.origin` (i.e. only accepting same-origin messages).

+**host-prefix:** The hostname to query on the backend for CDX queries.

+**cdx-endpoint:** The specific endpoint to hit for backend queries.
+Defaults to `/cdx`.

 ## Boundary Spec